intel-lab-lkp/linux/Documentation/networking/arcnet-hardware.rst

 Other Cards
 ===========

 I have no information on other models of ARCnet cards at the moment.
-Please send any and all info to:

-	apenwarr@worldvisions.ca

 Thanks.